Alistair Hinton: Career and works

-Hinton, a native of Dunfermline, Fife, began studying music at the age of eleven; and following the advice of Benjamin Britten, he studied at the Royal College of Music, where Humphrey Searle and Stephen Savage were among his teachers.
+Hinton, a native of Dunfermline, Fife, began studying music at the age of eleven; following the advice of Benjamin Britten, he studied at the Royal College of Music, where Humphrey Searle and Stephen Savage were among his teachers.
 Although he began composing at an early age, he later destroyed most of his pre-1985 output.

 His Op.
 1 was a piano sonata (1962); although part of it was lost soon after it was written, the composer responded to a private request in 2020 to reconstruct it.
 His other compositions include sonatas, variations and other works for piano, a violin concerto (dedicated to Jane Manning), songs (amongst them settings of Rabindranath Tagore, Hinton's Opp.
 7 and 9), works for the organ, a string quintet (for two violins, viola, cello, double-bass and soprano, and lasting for 2 hours and 45 minutes in performance), and a Sinfonietta.
 They include homages to Karol Szymanowski (Szymanowski-Etiud, Op.
 32, for 18 wind instruments), Richard Strauss (Passeggiata Straussiana, for euphonium and piano, Op.
 39), and Charles-Valentin Alkan in the Piano Sonata no. 5, which has a substantial passage marked "Alkanique".
 The latter influenced Marc-André Hamelin in composing his own Étude no. 4.

 Among those who have performed and recorded Hinton's works are Donna Amato, Jonathan Powell, Yonty Solomon and Kevin Bowyer.